 It is currently one of the AIDS-defining illnesses in HIV-infected patients.

-Progressive multifocal leukoencephalopathy also is found during immune recovery following the initiation of highly active antiretroviral therapy.
+Progressive multifocal leukoencephalopathy is also found during immune recovery following the initiation of highly active antiretroviral therapy.

 This type is characterized by an inflammatory reaction in brain lesions and contrast enhancement on neuroimaging studies.